 Compatibility With Bionic Knees

 We do not have any information on the compatibility of the Kinnex with specific bionic knees.
 Unlike other manufacturers, who almost always limit the compatibility of bionic knees and ankle/feet to their own line of products, Freedom Innovations did not enforce this rule in the warranty terms of at least some of its products, such as the Plie Knee.
+And it does not appear to us as if Kinnex’s new owner, Proteor USA, has changed any of the warranty terms as of October 2021.

 User Feedback Survey & Results